win2013/bitcoin_alexa/README.md

-# bitcoin Caster - Alexa Skiulls
+# bitcoin Caster - Alexa Skills
 Bitcoin Alexa - BitcoinCaster.
 A tool that helps access bitcoin information, including forecasting of transactions fees powered by a Chat-bot and Alexa Skills.
 Created fuding the 36 hr Hackathon sponsored by BitStop @ Lab Miami in Wynwood.

 ## BitcoinCaste